Antiskyrmions and their electrical footprint in crystalline mesoscale structures of Mn$_{1.4}$PtSn: Introduction

-In this work we successfully combined in-situ transport with magnetosensitive microscopy, which enables us to detect the negative THE right at the point, where the magnetic structure establishes a hexagonal ASK lattice, observable from $T_\mathrm{SR}$ to room temperature and above.
-In contrast to the general approach of micromagnetic simulations we apply atomistic spin dynamic calculations that capture the underlying complex magnetism of Mn$_{1.4}$PtSn, inevitably linked to the emergence of ASKs at high temperatures and skyrmions at low temperatures.
-We show how the periodicity of magnetic textures and the THE of ASKs scales with thickness.
-Our ferromagnetic resonance (FMR) studies reveal the distinct magnetic anisotropies above and below $T_\mathrm{SR}$ linked to the emergence of multiple skyrmionic textures.
+In this work, we successfully combined \textit{in-situ} transport with magneto-optical microscopy applied to mesoscale structures fabricated from single-crystals by focused-ion-beam assisted patterning.
+This approach enables us to directly examine the Hall signature of the ASK phase in Hall-bar devices with thicknesses ranging from $500\,$nm to $10\,\mu$m, observable from $T_\mathrm{SR}$ to room temperature and above.
+The antiskyrmionic Hall component $\rho^\mathrm{ASK}_{xy}= \rho^\mathrm{AHE}_{xy}+\rho^\mathrm{THE}_{xy}$ is comprised of an anomalous and a topological component.
+We study its temperature, field-orientation, and device-thickness dependence.
+As the expected THE is rather small, we conclude that the major contribution originates from the AHE of the ASKs.
+In contrast to the general approach of micromagnetic simulations, we apply atomistic spin-dynamic calculations that capture the underlying complex magnetism of Mn$_{1.4}$PtSn, inevitably linked to the emergence of ASKs at high temperatures.
+We show experimentally how the periodicity of magnetic textures and the $\rho^\mathrm{ASK}_{xy}$ of ASKs scales with thickness.
+Our ferromagnetic resonance (FMR) studies reveal the distinct magnetic anisotropies above and below $T_\mathrm{SR}$ that lay the foundation for the emergence of multiple skyrmionic textures reported previously.